 Covid-19 turned the argument for on premise cloud on its head.
 Experience showed that those businesses that had argued the case that on premise cloud services meant maintaining control and having close oversight of their data assets, found the opposite was true.
 IT managers have had to make hard decisions about how to fix servers, manage upgrades and trouble-shoot during lockdown.
 At the same, businesses with hosted cloud environments were able to operate almost seamlessly.

-Cooling systems are implemented at centers, the application of artificial intelligence and Machine learning may play an important role for increasing the efficiency of data centers.
+Cooling systems are implemented at centers, the application of artificial intelligence and Machine learning may play an important role for increasing the efficiency of US data center market.
 The continuous data gathering from a real time center can help out and evaluate what portion or division of server needs higher cooling rate.

 The race between Storage capacity, Processing rate is increasing continuously.
 Companies like Intel and AMD are introducing CPUs with high processing rate like Intel launched its 3rd generation Intel Xeon scalable CPUs named as Ice lake and AMD launched its EPYC Milan Processor.